Emily Rosaline Orme: Early life

-Orme was born in 1835, one of eight children to parents Eliza Andrews (1816 - 1892) and Charles Orme (c.
-1807 - 1893), from a wealthy brewing/distilling family.
-In her early years at Avenue Road in Regent's Park, London she met leading members of the Pre-Raphaelite movement such as Holman Hunt, the Rosettis and Thomas Woolner.The closeness of the family to this movement is shown in an informal sketch of Orme by Dante Gabriel Rossetti, when she was about 18 years old.
+Orme was born in 1835, one of eight children to parents Eliza Andrews (1816–1892) and Charles Orme (c.
+1807–1893), from a wealthy brewing and distilling family.
+In her early years at Avenue Road in Regent's Park, London she met leading members of the Pre-Raphaelite movement such as Holman Hunt, the Rossettis and Thomas Woolner.
+The closeness of the family to this movement is shown in an informal sketch of Orme by Dante Gabriel Rossetti, when she was about 18 years old.

-Orme was also introduced to academic David Masson (1822-1907), by the librarian at the British Museum, Coventry Patmore, who was also a poet and critic, married to her maternal aunt, author and Pre-Raphaelite muse Emily Augusta Patmore (née Andrews; 1824–1862) about whom Patmore wrote the poem The Angel in the House which ironically was praising the female sphere as domestic and family and male as public sphere.
+Orme was also introduced to the academic David Masson (1822–1907), by the librarian at the British Museum, Coventry Patmore.
+Patmore, who was also a poet and critic, was married to her maternal aunt, the author and Pre-Raphaelite muse Emily Augusta Patmore (née Andrews; 1824–1862).
+Patmore wrote the poem The Angel in the House which ironically was praising the female sphere as domestic and family and male as public sphere.